withastro/docs/src/pages/en/install/auto.md

 ```

 Depending on your package manager, you may be prompted to confirm you want to install `create-astro@latest`.
-You will then be prompted to specify a project folder. (e.g. `./my-astro-site`)
+You will then be asked to specify a project folder (e.g. `./my-astro-site`) which will create a new directory.

 ### Choose a Starter Template
 You will then see a short list of starter templates to choose from: